I questioned success my whole life.

 Net Promoter Score or abbreviated as NPS refers to a measurement that evaluates customer satisfaction and loyalty.
 NPS is measured based on the answers of a survey that asks customers how likely they are to recommend your service or product on a scale of -100 to 100.

 Participants of NPS surveys are expected to explain the reason for their scores.
-This allows businesses to analyze the underlying issues of negative What is Customer Experience?
-Customer experience refers to the experience of customers with a business’s products and the overall brand.
-When offering products and services to a group of people,….
-As a critical customer success KPI, Net Promoter Score provides valuable customer feedback, and helps to measure quantitative and qualitative data to improve upon.
+This allows businesses to analyze the underlying issues of negative customer experience.
+As a critical customer success KPI, Net Promoter Score provides valuable customer feedback and helps to measure quantitative and qualitative data to improve upon.

 How To Measure Net Promoter Score